 How to refine

-Reuse a style reference image (--sref in Midjourney, IP-Adapter on SD or Flux) and lock the seed across grids.
+Pin identity with a reference image: --oref on Midjourney V7, an uploaded reference on Nano Banana Pro, or IP-Adapter on SD/Flux.
+Lock the seed across grids so random variation comes from your prompt, not the noise.
 Write the identity anchor as the same five descriptors verbatim in every prompt — hair, eyes, key feature, costume detail, face structure — so the model has a fingerprint to hit.
-Render expression and outfit sheets at the same aspect ratio so panels stay comparable.
+Render expression and outfit sheets at the same aspect ratio so panels stay directly comparable.

 Common mistakes

-- No identity anchor — face drifts panel to panel even with the same seed
+- No identity anchor — the face drifts panel to panel even with the same seed

 - Background varies and shifts skin tone or palette, faking inconsistency